codeship/screencast-storyboards/storyboards/django-github-dotcloud.md

-Now let's deploy our application to Dotcloud.
+Now let's deploy our application to dotCloud.
 We go to our project settings by clicking on the settings icon in the projects dropdown.

 ![Codeship go to project settings][screenshot-go-to-project-settings]